You don't need YAML to define your metrics

 YAML-based semantic layers work for big data teams.
 For everyone else, there's a faster way to get consistent metrics.

-Every semantic layer tool on the market starts the same way: open a YAML file, define your metrics, map the joins, deploy the model.
-Cube, dbt, LookML: they all assume you have someone on the team who can write and maintain these definitions.
+Every semantic layer tool on the market starts the same way: open a config file, define your metrics, map the joins, deploy the model.
+Cube and dbt use YAML, Looker uses its own LookML, but they all assume you have someone on the team who can write and maintain these definitions.
 For most startups, that assumption is wrong.

 The YAML tax